Clustox/objective-c-style-guidelines/README.md

 ### Spaces

-* Method braces and other braces (If/else, switch, for, while) shall be on same line as statement but ending braces shall be on next line.
+* Method braces and other braces (If/else, switch, for, while) shall be on the same line as statement but ending braces shall be on next line.
 * Avoid adding more than two vertical spaces between two methods.